 The flood starts coming into the northern reaches of the Okavango Delta in late April.
 And makes its way steadily down reaching many camps sometime in June or possibly early July depending on their precise location.
 And the flood peaks in August.
 As it is the dry season, gradually the flood water evaporates over the next few months.
 Leaving its valuable river salts and minerals in the ground.

 (The evocative mokoro trips – a traditional dugout canoe made from an ebony or sausage tree – largely take place in these shallow seasonal flood plains of the Okavango Delta as it needs shallow water to be an effective means of transport.)

-Why do some camps have water all year round and other nearby camps have water only seasonally?
+Why do some camps have water all year round, and others only seasonally?

 In the south-eastern part of the Okavango Delta lies a slightly higher area of land, known as Chiefs Island.
 This forms part of the Moremi Game Reserve and the higher ground means that the waters never flood this area.
 The lodges here are predominantly ‘land camps’ offering game drives.
 However , if they’re on the edges of the Moremi, they may offer some water-based activities during the flood period of July to September.
 But this would be secondary to their main focus which is game drives.
 Thus a ‘seasonal water’ camp is one which has water only during this flood period.

 To the north of the Moremi lie some deep river channels.
 These are fed firstly by the summer rains.
 And then by the Okavango Delta.
 The camps in this area such as Xakanaxa, Kwara Camp, Vumburu Plains and Shinde Camp are what we call ‘mixed-activity’ camps (for want of a more elegant term!)
 In that they offer a choice of water or land based game-viewing activities throughout the year because of the presence of deep river channels.